TalMizrahii/Hatchat-Mobile-App/README.md

 The SettingActivity provides a screen where users can adjust the application settings.
 It includes options for enabling/disabling dark mode, entering a new base URL, and a logout button.
 The activity interacts with the SettingsViewModal to handle the settings data and utilizes data binding to access and update the UI components.

+## Implementation
+The app utilizes the power of [Android Room](https://developer.android.com/training/data-storage/room) , a robust data storage library, to efficiently store and retrieve large amounts of data on the user's device.
+This approach offers several advantages, such as seamlessly loading the current data from the Room Database into the UI components.
+Additionally, the app leverages the asynchronous nature of Room to make HTTP requests to the Hatachat MVC server, ensuring that the data remains up-to-date.
+The app uses [LiveData](https://developer.android.com/reference/android/arch/lifecycle/LiveData?hl=en) for real-time apdate of the UI components.

+To enhance real-time data updates, the app integrates [Firebase](https://firebase.google.com/) services.
+This integration enables the app to instantly receive messages from the server and process them, providing users with a dynamic and responsive messaging experience.
+By leveraging the server-side capabilities of the Hatchat application, messages originating from the web app are intelligently routed to the appropriate destination device, specifically the Hatchat Mobile app's Firebase service.
+It's important to note that the server enforces a single device login policy, preventing simultaneous logins from multiple devices (web or mobile).
+In the event a user attempts to login from two devices, they are prompted to refresh the app to ensure a consistent and secure user experience.

+This combination of Android Room for efficient data storage and retrieval, along with Firebase for real-time messaging, enhances the overall functionality and responsiveness of the Hatchat mobile application.

 ## Installing And Executing

 To clone and run this application, you'll need [Git](https://git-scm.com) installed on your computer.
 From your command line: